 While being prudent with how much cash we invest into inventory that would have short expiry dating if market launch is delayed, we have built and are building more DS inventory during 2022 and 2023 to bridge the transition between DP supply from our contract manufacturer to our own in-house production.
-Our contract manufacturer has agreed to convert this DS to DP during the middle of 2023 with associated product expirations during the middle of 2025.
+As discussed above, our contract manufacturer has agreed to convert this DS to DP during the fourth quarter of 2023 and into 2024 with associated product expirations of 18 to 24 months from the date of manufacture.
 This inventory must support the market needs and have sufficient dating to bridge the transition from our contract manufacturing agreement to when our in-house DP production is approved by the FDA.
 We must consider short expiry dating in the event that our NADA approval is delayed as well as manage the number of new customers we obtain at launch in order to minimize potential supply disruptions.

-Our DS manufacturing facility and that of our DP contract manufacturer (and our future DP manufacturing facility) are subject to ongoing FDA inspections.
+Our DS manufacturing facility and that of our DP contract manufacturer (and our potential future DP manufacturing facility) are subject to ongoing FDA inspections.
 During the third quarter of 2019, the FDA conducted a pre-approval inspection of our DS facility.
 This resulted in the issuance of certain deficiencies as identified on the FDA's Form 483.
 We submitted responses and data summaries in a phased manner over the fourth quarter of 2019 and first quarter of 2020.
 During the first quarter of 2022, the FDA conducted another pre-approval inspection of our DS facility.
 This also resulted in the issuance of certain deficiencies as identified on the FDA's Form 483.
-We have since responded to all of the queries and are preparing for a re-inspection, which we anticipate will take place during the sixmonth review period for our third submission of the CMC Technical Section.
-This inspection process has been managed without significant cost.
+We have since responded to all of the queries and anticipate a re-inspection during the six-month review period for our third submission of the CMC Technical Section.

-We have always believed that the fastest route to FDA approval and market launch is with the services of Norbrook Laboratories Limited of Newry, Northern Ireland (an FDA-approved DP manufacturer) (Norbrook), reducing our risk by benefiting from their demonstrated expertise in aseptic filling.
+We have always believed that the fastest route to FDA approval and market launch is with the services of Norbrook (an FDAapproved DP manufacturer), reducing our risk by benefiting from their demonstrated expertise in aseptic filling.
 From 2010 to the present, we have worked with Norbrook under several amended contract manufacturing agreements covering the DP formulation, aseptic filling and final packaging services.
-Under our current agreement, Norbrook has agreed to provide the formulation, aseptic filling and final packaging services as required in order for us to submit the CMC Technical Section to the FDA and to provide a supply of product during the second half of 2023 that we believe will enable us to commence sales of Re-Tain® without delay upon receipt of the anticipated FDA approval and provide us with a supply bridge until our own formulation and aseptic filling capacity is available, which is anticipated during 2025 (see discussion of PROJECT D above).
-DP produced under this agreement during the second half of 2023 is expected to have expiry dating during the second half of 2025.
+Under our current agreement, Norbrook will provide DP for the first two years of market launch with production in the fourth quarter of 2023 and into 2024.
+We believe this will enable us to commence sales of Re-Tain® without delay upon receipt of the anticipated FDA approval.